A JOURNEY BACK IN TIME

 Oktoberfest – In September?

 Oktoberfest traditionally starts in the third weekend in September and ends on the first Sunday of October.
-This year Oktoberfest runs from the 16th September to 3rd October in Munich and we’re celebrating half way through on Saturday 23rd September here in Melbourne!
+This years official Munich Oktoberfest runs from the 22rd September to 7th October, so what better day to celebrate in Melbourne than the opening day!

 What is Oktoberfest?